 What follows is a description of what I saw and did in three days in Salt Lake City, Utah.

 On my first day in the city, I went to the Salt Lake City Information Center to get my bearings and decide what I wanted to do on my first day in the city.
-The people in this city are very friendly and that's especially true of those at the Information Center.
+The citizens of SLC are very friendly and that's especially true of those at the Information Center.
 There, I was given an overview of what I could do without a car.
-They also gave me a map of the city which was very helpful.
+They also gave me a map of the city, which was very helpful.

 Hop On Hop Off Bus

 I then took the Hop-On Hop-Off bus for a tour of the city.
 I was fortunate to be there on the very last day of bus tours for the year (it stops running in the last week of October, and the day I took it was October 27th!).
 The Hop-On Hop-Off bus was well worth the money.

 Not only did I learn a lot about the city from the audio tour, but the bus driver was extremely helpful as well, pointing out extra things and willingly answering any questions I had.
 He even pointed out the scene at the beginning of this article and told me that was the most popular picture to take in the city.
 And he pulled over so I could take the picture.
 This tour was the easiest way to get an overview of the city.